adomanskagrzyb/awesome-google-mobile-web-challenge-links-2017/serviceWorker/README.md

 * [Jake Archibald: The offline cookbook](https://jakearchibald.com/2014/offline-cookbook/)

-## Overview:
+## Overview
-The service worker handles the requests the user makes.
-It can send the request straight to the server (cloud) or first try to load cached data while requesting new data from the server.
+The service worker intercepts all requests the user makes.
+It can send the request straight to the server or first try to load cached data while requesting new data from the server.

 ![service worker](https://www.smashingmagazine.com/wp-content/uploads/2016/11/service-worker-offline-large-opt.jpg)

-## Creating cache and saving information in the cache:
+## Creating cache and saving information in the cache

 ```Javascript
 caches.open(‘cache_store_name’).then(function(cache) {